mwhamgenomics/mwhamgenomics.github.io/_posts/2016-05-27-tritone_substitutions.md

 That, essentially, is the tritone substitution.
 It's a simple enough concept, but has many uses for adding suspense and variation to the music you make.

 ### Adding more notes
 Let's stay with the example of F blues, substituting an F7 for a B7.
 At this point, the notes being played are B, Eb and A (you can add an F# if you like to get the 5th).
 As ever, there are various notes you can add on top of basic chords to extend them, for example a G# to create a B7 with a 13th.
 There's not too much going on there, until you look at the chord that it's substituting for.
 You're playing the notes B, Eb, A, G# (ideally without the A and G# right next to each other), which is indeed B7 with a 13th, but if you remove the substitution and revert the bass note from B back to F, it becomes F7 with a raised 9th, or F7#9.
 13th chords are commonplace in jazz, and raised 9ths are useful because they bridge the gap between major and minor tonality, and can give a nice moody feel to a blues.
-Therefore, tritone subs allow you to alternate between 13th chords and raised 9th chords, so if you can play one, you can play the other.
+Therefore, tritone subs allow you to alternate between 13th chords and raised 9th chords - if you can play one, you can play the other.

 The 5th is equally as capable as the Root of creating a tritone substitution.
 Consider the following bass line: